DimaHn007/OakWood/README.md

 User profile:
 - Changing and updating personal data in the profile.
-- Add and change preferences for type of cuisine, allergies, etc.

 Reservation of Tables:
 - Choice of restaurant, date and time for booking.